abukatar/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 ---

-After your company purchases a subscription plan for {{site.data.var.ece}}, the only person who initially has access to the project and code is the Project Owner.
+After your company purchases a subscription plan for {{site.data.var.ece}}, the only person who initially has access to the project and code is the Account Owner.

-The _Project Owner_  is the person in your business or finance organization that manages payments and other business-related issues for the {{site.data.var.ece}} account.
-The Project Owner serves as the point of contact with Magento.
+The _Account Owner_  is the person in your business or finance organization that manages payments and other business-related issues for the {{site.data.var.ece}} account.
+The Account Owner serves as the point of contact with Magento.

 To quickly onboard your project so you can develop your site for live deployment, you need to complete specific set up steps and onboarding tasks.
-Typically, the Project Owner begins the process by securing Admin access and creating Technical Admin users that can help with set up, customization, and development work.
+Typically, the Account Owner begins the process by securing Admin access and creating Technical Admin users that can help with set up, customization, and development work.